Obtaining a Wetland Permit

 - A 40-foot No Build Zone from all Wetland Resource Areas in which no structures are allowed to be placed or constructed such as sheds.

-Mapping website to see if your property contains or is near Wetland Resource Areas.
-Search by address and toggle wetlands on.
+You can visit the Town's mapping website to see if your property contains or is near Wetland Resource Areas.
+Search by address using the search bar in the top right corner of the page, and use the "Themes" button just under the search bar to toggle "Natick Town Wetlands" layer on.

 Process and Public Hearing